detomon/godot-blipkit/doc/classes/BlipKitInterpreter.md

 ### enum `Status`

 - `OK_RUNNING` = `0`
-	- There are more instructions to execute.
+	- More instructions are available to execute.
 - `OK_FINISHED` = `1`
-	- There are no more instruction to execute.
+	- There are no more instructions to execute.
 - `ERR_INVALID_ARGUMENT` = `2`
 	- An invalid argument was provided.
 - `ERR_INVALID_INSTRUCTION` = `3`